mitranim/wordplay/readme.md

 opgrade (from normal-grade to OP-grade) © M

-Shredding Gar's Cat (where the box is rigged to _blend_ the cat if opened wrong) © M
+Shredding Gar's Cat (where the box is rigged to _blend_ the cat if opened wrong; quoted from Steins Gate) © M

 marsk (headress worn on the red planet) © M